portovep/1stream/README.md

 ### Running your own signaling server

-The extension uses peerjs hosted server by default.
+The extension uses PeerJS hosted server by default.
 If you want to run your own signaling server, you can read the [peerjs docs](https://github.com/peers/peerjs-server) to get started.

 They offer a docker image so that you can run the container as follows.